paapaabdullahm/angular-cli/README.md

 &nbsp;
-* Create the vhost.conf file in the root directory of your app
+* Create the vhost.conf file in the root directory of your ap
 `$ sudo vim vhost.conf`

-&nbsp;
 * Add the following content to the vhost.conf file (make sure you replace **web-app** in the **proxy_pass** option below to whatever you named your application under services in the compose file above) and save it

 ```shell